KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 ### Manual Configuration Within the chroot

-If you need to make any further modifications in your rootfs environment, you can do so by manually chrooting into it with the following command and making any needed changes.
+If you need to make any further modifications in your rootfs environment, you can do so by manually chrooting into it with the following command and making any needed changes:

 ```console
 kali@kali:~$ LANG=C chroot kali-$architecture